 Whether you qualify for a student loan depends on:

 - if you’ve studied a higher education course before

 - your nationality or residency status

-Generally all UK Royal Conservatoire students who are aged 49 or under at the start of their course and meet the residence requirements are eligible to apply for a student loan for maintenance.
-Students aged between 50 and 54 on the 1st August immediately preceding the start of their course are also eligible provided they plan to return to employment after completing their course.
+Generally all UK Royal Conservatoire students who are under the age of 60 at the start of their course and meet the residence requirements are eligible to apply for a student loan for maintenance.
 Applications for a loan from Scottish students should be made through SAAS.
 Further information regarding student loans is available from SAAS and the Student Loans Company website.
 EU students are not eligible to apply for a UK student loan.

 One year Masters students can apply for a tuition fee loan up to £5,500 and a non-income assessed living loan up to £4,500.